 1.)
 Like other owls, they are nocturnal (active at night).

 2.)
-This owl is a carnivore (eats meat), eating primarily medium to large tree-dwelling mammals, like the ringtail possum and the great glider.
+This owl is a carnivore (eats meat), eating primarily medium to large tree-dwelling mammals, like the ringtail possum and the greater glider.
 These birds will also take roosting birds and occasionally even small ground-dwelling mammals like small marsupials and rabbits.

 5.)
 Males are responsible for building the nest, which they make from a hollow in large trees.